roytang/blog/content/replies/2013/05/ca5ow6j/index.md

 - explainlikeimfive
 ---

 The characters are all owned by Marvel.
-Marvel is owned by Disney.\n\nSony doesnt "own" the Spider-man franchise.
+Marvel is owned by Disney.

+Sony doesnt "own" the Spider-man franchise.
 Sony has an exclusive license from Marvel to use Spider-man in movies; that means only they can produce Spider-man movies.
-The license is from before Marvel had their own movie studio. \n\nFox also has a similar license for the X-Men/Fantastic Four.\n\nFor any characters where Marvel hasn't given anyone else an exclusive movie license, they can use those characters in their own movies.
+The license is from before Marvel had their own movie studio.

+Fox also has a similar license for the X-Men/Fantastic Four.

+For any characters where Marvel hasn't given anyone else an exclusive movie license, they can use those characters in their own movies.